ironcev/thp.im/_posts/2017-03-08-i-am-only-human-after-all.md

 If any of this sounds exaggerated and unconvincing at first sight, I strongly recommend to you to read the Nathan's book ["Big Data - Principles and best practices of scalable real-time data systems"](https://www.manning.com/books/big-data).
 And other way around, even if his reasoning sounds logical and clear, the book is anyway a great read.

 ##Brothers In Arms
-"Human", [said Dr. Luis in Arrival](https://www.youtube.com/watch?v=PkYh9e-fvbA).
+"Human", [said Dr. Louise in Arrival](https://www.youtube.com/watch?v=PkYh9e-fvbA).
 "I'm human.
 I'm hu..."

 ![Arrival (2016) - I'm human](/resources/i-am-only-human-after-all/arrival-movie-2016-i-am-human-scene.jpg)